Accessing higher education in the United States as an undocumented student is legally possible, yet challenging.

-Undocumented students in the U.S. face a time of tremendous uncertainty.
-It's hard enough adjusting to a new culture, finding your footing in a new country, learning a new language, and navigating a new campus.
-But unpredictable changes in our immigration policies are clouding the picture for countless immigrant families and young people.
+Undocumented students in the U.S. are facing tremendous uncertainty.
+It's hard enough adjusting to a new culture, finding your footing in a new country, learning a new language, and navigating a new campus, but unpredictable changes in U.S. immigration policies create more uncertainty for immigrant families and young people.

-Every year, 65,000 undocumented immigrants graduate from high school in the United States.
-However, less than 10% continue to college.
-Far fewer than that complete college and earn a degree.
+Every year, about 98,000 undocumented immigrants graduate from public high schools in the United States.
+However, less than 10% continue to college, and even fewer complete college and earn a degree.

 It's not a mystery why:

 - Undocumented students are generally not eligible for federal financial aid, meaning most of them must find alternate ways to finance an education.

 - Some states simply won't admit undocumented students into community or public schools, which are often the most affordable and accessible options.

 - Many private colleges won't enroll undocumented students as a matter of school policy.

 - While undocumented students can often access state financial aid, private scholarships, advocacy groups, and other resources, they still face language barriers, cultural isolation, and fear of legal complications, which can prevent them from knowing about, seeking, or accessing these resources.